 College Search

 In this section, you should add information about the different colleges that your student is considering or that you want them to check out.
 You can use my college research blog post series to help you research colleges and record the information that you find in this section of your notebook.
 You might even want to try opening up an application to college yourself and see what types of things they are asking for.
 Just don’t submit it.
+You may also want to go visit some of these colleges.
 You will want to record things like:

 • Number of undergraduate students